 Practically every single known male character in some works, excluding the occasional weakling, is unquestionably well-muscled.
 No matter what their body type (including fat) male characters have larger-than-average muscles.
 This is especially evident when there is a wide-range of body types, and the only common feature is heavy muscles.
 This can be enforced in Video Games where everyone looks familiar because they all use the same model.
 If one male NPC has large muscles, all male NPCs have them.
 If it's a 3D game on a 5th-generation console, it may even be a technical limitation, as those consoles tend to make men be all or nothing, due to polygon count.
 Also particularly common in MMORPGs.
 This is not about a lot of large-muscled men.
 This is where over 90% of the male cast shown has large muscles, making it seem like this body type is the norm rather than a slightly uncommon occurrence (as in Real Life).
 Most of the time the same thing does not apply to women due to differing notions of what makes males and females attractive.
 It may even make all females look thin and frail while still being as strong as the men.
 However sometimes this trope can also have all the women be ripped as well.
 Usually occurs as a result of Author Appeal.
 This can be a major source of Muscle Angst for the 10% that are not well-muscled.
-Compare World of Buxom and Heroic Build.
+Compare World of Buxom and Heroic Build, as well as World of Badass, which this might become if the men know how to use their muscle.
 Sub-Trope of Men Are Tough.

 open/close all folders

 - Fairy Tail is a series where every male has well toned muscles.

 - Most of Fist of the North Star 's male cast qualifies.